 I am sorry to say that the husband’s pompous gravity piqued our sense of humour and his jargon-filled declarations (he had begun instructing the teacher by now) on the noble rot inspired a series of sotto voce witty repartees on our part, which, with the benefit of continuous tasting, seemed to us to become funnier and funnier.
 He was oblivious to our mirth to begin with, but eventually he picked up that we weren’t as impressed by his utterances as we should have been.
 “You ought to listen” he commanded my 19 year old offspring, looking her up and down disapprovingly and then adding with a disgusted twist of the lip, “you wouldn’t know a Bordeaux from a Burgundy, I’ll bet”.
 (Go to this post to read what she learnt at Berry Brothers and Rudd on that subject).

-The evening was capped deliciously for us by my daughter’s sabre-sharp parry to the above accusation which demonstrated beyond the shadow of a doubt that she was a lot more knowledgeable on French wine than he was.
+The evening was capped deliciously for us by my daughter’s sabre-sharp parry to the above accusation which demonstrated beyond the shadow of a doubt that she was a lot more knowledgeable about French wine than he was.
 Revenge is sweet.

 But I digress….
 I mentioned that the evening was also informative and indeed it was.
 One of the most useful things we learnt was how to read a wine label… or rather, just how misleading a wine label might be.

 - Vintage – the year it was made

 - The designation, as indicated by the terms Denominazione di Origine Controllata e Guarantita (DOCG); Denominazione di Origine Controllata (DOC); Indicazione Geografica Tipica (IGT); or Vino da Tavola (VdT).
 For more information on each of these terms, see below; for more information on denominations in general, go to Confused By PDIs, TSGs, PDOs, DOCs….What Does It All Mean?